 - An efficient and effective defence procurement system.

 I’m happy to hear what readers think we don’t need.

 My guess ~ and I cannot overemphasize that word ~ is that we will need to ramp up defence spending to 2% of GDP (the NATO estimate) over, say, a ten year period, to give us what we want and need.

 The key question is: will I accept an additional tax to get that?
 My answer must be a resounding Yes!

 But, I doubt a major tax increase is necessary.
 Prime Minister Justin Trudeau can cut back on some of his infrastructure plans (they are not all bad, but some, like social housing, are) and divert that money to national defence.
-He, and successive (Conservative) prime ministers could opt or smaller, less expensive and less intrusive governments ~ good grief, Charlie Brown, we don’t need government to be involved in everything! ~ and apply the savings, many, many, many small savings, to defence.
+He and successive (Conservative) prime ministers could opt or smaller, less expensive and less intrusive governments ~ good grief, Charlie Brown, we don’t need the government to be involved in everything! ~ and apply the savings, many, many, many very small savings, to defence.